-The following timing diagrams show the operation of the AD9985.
+The following timing diagrams show the operation of the AD9883A.

-The output data clock signal is created so that its rising edge always occurs between data transitions and can be used to latch the output data externally.
+The output data clock signal is created so that its rising edge always occurs between data transitions, and can be used to latch the output data externally.

-There is a pipeline in the AD9985, which must be flushed before valid data becomes available.
-This means that four data sets are presented before valid data is available.
+There is a pipeline in the AD9883A, which must be flushed before valid data becomes available.
+This means four data sets are presented before valid data is available.

-Figure 9.
+Figure 7.
 Output Timing